Clem Miller

-Clement Woodnutt Miller (October 28, 1916 – October 7, 1962) was an American politician who served as a U.S. representative from California from 1959 to 1962.
+Clement Woodnutt Miller (October 28, 1916 – October 7, 1962) was an American World War II veteran and politician who served two terms as a U.S. representative from California from 1959 to 1962.
 He was killed in a plane crash during his second term in office.

 Early life and career

 Clement Miller was born in Wilmington, Delaware, on October 28, 1916.
 He graduated from the Lawrenceville School, from Williams College, Williamstown, Massachusetts, in 1940, and briefly attended Cornell University School of Industrial and Labor Relations in 1946.

+World War II

 He enlisted in the United States Army in 1940, serving as a private in the 258th Field Artillery Regiment.
 He was discharged in 1945 as a captain.
 During his military career, he had service in the Netherlands and Germany.

+After the war

 He became a veterans service officer in Nevada in 1946 and an employment service official for the State of Nevada, in 1947.
 He then became a field examiner and hearing officer for the National Labor Relations Board for Northern California from 1948 to 1953.

 He became a landscape consultant in 1954.